 For all of its learners SNL cares about the substance and process of learning – the knowledge, abilities and values they acquire, as well as the educational goals they attain.
 The School believes that adults learn deeply by reflecting, particularly on experience, drawing meaning and transferable knowledge from all they have done.
 When we are most successful, students refine their habits of learning, and experience the excitement of expanding their curiosity, of using formal inquiry, of developing as independent lifelong learners.

-A Commitment to Competence
+A Commitment to Competency

 Curriculum design and assessment practices at SNL focus on the outcomes of learning – the student’s demonstrated knowledge and abilities, learned in a variety of ways.
-This focus on competence leads faculty to pursue excellence in curricular design, advising strategies, and teaching methods.
+This focus on competency leads faculty to pursue excellence in curricular design, advising strategies, and teaching methods.
 It enables students to integrate classroom learning with learning from life and work, and to apply continuously what they are learning in other contexts.

 A Commitment to Partnership with Students